laraveltherightway/laraveltherightway.github.io/_includes/welcome.md

 ## Spread the Word!

-_PHP: The Right Way_ has web banner images you can use on your website.
+_Laravel: The Right Way_ has web banner images you can use on your website.
 Show your support, and let new PHP developers know where to find good information!

 [See Banner Images][2]